vrandall66/front-end-submissions-public/1801/mod-3/personal-projects/tyler-mcnamara/checkin-2.md

 - Spending too much time on a task without planning accordingly and needing to make changes that waste time

 #### Deliverables for next checkin:

+- Have all fetches working and all data going into the store
+- Store data in firebase
+- Continue testing
+- Polish the UI
+- Have MVP by Monday
+- Fix login - tell the user they are logged in and give the option to log out
+- Prop-types